Upper bound preservation of the total scalar curvature in a conformal class: Appendix

 \section{Appendix}

-We used the following fact in the proof of Main Theorem \ref{main} (Yamabe nonpositive case). \begin{prop}[Gronwall's inequality] Assume that there is a continuous function $\alpha(t)$ and a nonnegative continuous function $\beta(t)$ on $[0, T]$ such that a continuous function $u(t)$ satisfies the following inequality:
+We used the following fact in the proof of Main Theorem \ref{main} (in the Yamabe non-positive case). \begin{prop}[Gronwall's inequality] Assume that there is a continuous function $\alpha(t)$ and a nonnegative continuous function $\beta(t)$ on $[0, T]$ such that a continuous function $u(t)$ satisfies the following inequality:

 Then, for all $t \in [0, T],$

 \end{prop} \begin{proof} Set

 for $s \in [0, T].$ Then, we can easily check that